Dame Emma Kirkby

 International Record Review

-Having recently celebrated her 60th birthday, Dame Emma Kirkby is still at the forefront of early Music performance.
+With a career spanning nearly 40 years, Dame Emma Kirkby is still at the forefront of early Music performance.

 Recognised worldwide for her elegant and intelligent musicianship Dame Emma presents several new recital programmes this year including Songs of Joy, Songs of Mourning with lutenist Anthony Rooley and Music by Twilight and Orpheus in England with lutenist Jakob Lindberg, as well as a programme devised by Susanne Ryden exploring the patronage of Queen Christina of Sweden entitled The Queen’s Music.
 A supporting CD of The Queen’s Music was released in October 2010 on BIS records.